annaesvensson/yellow-generate/README.md

 ## How to show available commands

-You can run commands from the command line.
+You can execute commands at the command line.
 This allows you to build a static website and do other things.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php` to show available commands.
 The available commands depend on extensions installed.

 ## How to build a static website